California-Planet-Search/radvel/docs/index.rst

 radvel: |br| A Radial Velocity Fitting Toolkit
 ==============================================

-Welcome to the documentation for ``radvel``, a Python package for modeling of radial velocity tools.
+Welcome to the documentation for ``radvel``, a Python package for modeling of radial velocity time series.

 Contents: